 Conch pearls are rare but do occur.
 They form in much the same way as a clam pearl.

-It is illegal to export conch shells from the Turks and Caicos, and also illegal to import them into many countries, including the United States and the United Kingdom.
+It is illegal import conch shells into many countries, including the United Kingdom.
 Interestingly, conch shells are the 9th most confiscated item by UK Customs and Border Protection.

 Conch is an integral part of local cuisine in the Turks and Caicos Islands.
 The two most popular dishes, conch fritters and conch salad, are a relatively recent culinary event, but have nonetheless become a staple of local cuisine.
 A few local restaurants, including Da Conch Shack in Blue Hills, let you snorkel and catch your own conch.
 They’ll then clean, prepare and cook it for your lunch or dinner.